mariya12290/Guidance_Repo/README.md

 - Learn good things from other friends

 ### Social life
-- you shouod know the value of social life
+- you should know the value of social life
 - Social life helps you to know the value of relationships trust, value of life
 - Please engage with people everyday